Abstrax

 Environment variables

 Abstrax does not define environment variables to configure core CLI behaviour.
-Plugin-related variables are documented below.
+The exceptions below are for MySQL automation and plugin registry overrides.

 Global flags instead of environment variables